liberland/laws/drafting/drafts/judical-process-law.md

 § 2
 When the protection of a weaker party, such as a party with a sensory impairment, requires interpretation or transcription to make the process understandable for that party, and the use of legal counsel is insufficient, or the party can prove that they have insufficient means to obtain such legal counsel, the judge shall waive the requirement for the party to cover the expenses for translation or interpretation services.
 Additionally, the judge shall make any necessary accommodations to allow the party to present their case reasonably.

-**Art.
-8: Civil process**
+### Art.
+10: Civil process**
 Civil process, a procedure concerning matters in private law between parties, shall be the standard form of the process before any Court.

-**Art.
+### Art.
 9: Criminal process**

 § 1
 1. Criminal process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.
 2. Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules.

 § 2
 Only State courts shall possess the jurisdiction to decide on a Criminal process.
 Any contractual stipulations to the contrary shall be null and void.

-**Art.
+### Art.
 10: Disciplinary process**
 A disciplinary process shall be where a Private Court adjudicates a case between itself or the community that organizes it, or any of its representatives, and a private party where the subject matter is alleged non-compliance with that community's rules, laws, or traditions of the Private Court.
 The special procedural rules apply to the Disciplinary process as if it were a Criminal Process.

-**Art.
-11: Private Courts**
+### Art.
+11: Private Courts and Alternative Dispute Resolution
-Private Courts may establish their own process rules that formally differ from the practices described in this Law, but they shall not derogate in principle from the purposes of the judicial process and each of its parts as set up in this Law.
+1. Private courts, arbitration, mediation, and other alternative dispute resolution mechanisms may be established and operated within the territory of Liberland, subject to the general principles and minimum requirements set forth in this law.
+2. Private courts shall have the power to resolve disputes between parties in accordance with the agreed-upon rules and procedures, provided that they do not violate the fundamental principles of justice and fairness enshrined in this law and the Constitution of Liberland.

 ## Book 2: Civil Process